Pasting content from external source

 This occurs because the content being pasted includes inline styling markup such as font size, font style, colour and / or other attributes.

-There are two ways to prevent / handle this situation:
+There are two ways to prevent or handle this situation:

 Pasting plain content